BioRRW/Reads2Resistome/docs/configuration.md

   - Another example all 'cpus = 1' and all 'maxForks = 1' except for setting 'maxForks = 4' for Unicycler
     - Same 5 total cpus **and** 5 genomes * 1 cpus * 4 forks = 20 total cpus possible for **Unicycler alone**
 - It is recommended to leave all 'cpus = 1' and all 'maxFork = 1' until you have become familiar with the scale of your project
-- **Further development on mitigating total cpu and memory usage is coming soon...**